eypacha/eypacha/README.md

 💻 I like to write code, using **programming as an artistic tool**.
 Sometimes I work for others but I enjoy more facing my own projects.

-🌐 With experience in frontend and full stack development, I specialize in technologies such as JavaScript (Vue.js, React, Angular), CSS (Sass, Tailwind, Bootstrap), Node.js, Laravel, and possess solid knowledge in databases such as MySQL, MongoDB, and Firebase.
+🌐 With experience in frontend and full stack development, I specialize in technologies such as JavaScript (Vue.js and React), CSS (Sass, Tailwind, Bootstrap), Node.js, Laravel, and possess solid knowledge in databases such as MySQL, MongoDB, and Firebase.

 🚀 Currently, I develop software for small and medium-sized companies focusing on code quality inspired by the Joel Test and continual improvement with an agile approach.